FindMySchool LogoFindMySchool

 For travel and drop-off logistics, the school’s published materials reference multiple gates (including Hallam Road and Marshall Road) and clear register times, which helps families plan punctual arrivals.

-This is a values-driven junior school with notably strong Key Stage 2 outcomes and a clear belief that citizenship, wellbeing, and academic learning belong together rather than being managed in separate silos.
+This is a values-driven junior school with secure Key Stage 2 outcomes and a clear belief that citizenship, wellbeing, and academic learning belong together rather than being managed in separate silos.
 The structured enrichment calendar, visible pupil leadership roles, and breadth of clubs are meaningful differentiators.

 Who it suits: families looking for a Year 3 entry junior where behaviour expectations are framed through values, pupils are given responsibility early, and academic outcomes in reading, writing and maths are consistently strong.

-The school posts strong Key Stage 2 outcomes, including 83% meeting the expected standard in reading, writing and maths in 2024, above the England average of 62%.
-It also sits comfortably within the top 25% of schools in England on FindMySchool’s primary ranking methodology.
+The school posts secure Key Stage 2 outcomes, including 70% meeting the expected standard in reading, writing and maths in the 2024-25 / 2025 dataset.
+It ranks 5,728th of 14,978 schools in England for primary academic outcomes and 4th in Godalming in the local primary ranking.

 Yes, an on-site provider operates breakfast club from 7.45am until the school day starts and an after-school club until 6.00pm, with holiday club provision also available.